 For anyone who grew up reading the literature of previous centuries, gout has an old-fashioned ring to it, like consumption or "la grippe."
 Unfortunately, this painful and debilitating form of arthritis is still very much with us.
 Gout has traditionally been associated with rich foods, and many fatty foods such as ice cream can trigger attacks.

 Gout is a debilitating inflammatory disease, one of the several forms of arthritis.
 Acute gout causes painful attacks in a specific joint at sporadic intervals.
 Chronic gout causes ongoing, continuous pain and inflammation in multiple joints.
 It is caused by accumulation of uric acid in the body.
 Eventually, uric acid deposits itself as crystals in your joints.
 The root causes of gout are not clear, but it is known to run in families and mainly affect men.
-African-American men are more prone to gout than Caucasians, and postmenopausal women are at higher risk than younger women.
+African-American men are more prone to gout than Caucasians, and postmenopausal adults are at higher risk than younger people.

 It is possible to have high levels of uric acid in the blood without suffering an attack of gout.
 However, there are many dietary factors known to aggravate gout or trigger attacks.
 Alcohol consumption is one known factor -- beer and spirits are especially problematic.
 So are foods that contribute uric acid to the bloodstream, for example, anchovies, organ meats, lobster, mackerel and scallops.
 Rich foods high in fats should also be avoided since they can trigger attacks.
 This last group includes most sweet desserts, including ice cream.